BHouwens/ud120-projects/README.md

-ud120-projects
+ud120-ML
 ==============

-Starter project code for students taking Udacity ud120
+Fork of the ud120 Machine Learning code for the Udacity course.
+Contains all the good stuff you need to get going.